Blueprint vs. Process vs. One-off tasks

 What is a process?

 A process is an instance of a blueprint.
 When you start a process, Tallyfy follows the instructions on the blueprint and kicks off a unique process.
 Each step is assigned as a task.
 Here is an example of a process that is kicked off from specific blueprints.

-You can then track the process of each process in the Processes tab:
+You can then track the progress of each process in the Processes dashboard.

 This is what the progress bar colors indicate: